How To Wire A Les Paul

 Summary

-Installing new pickups or replacing malfunctioning components is a fantastic way to learn how to modify your guitar.
+Installing new pickups or replacing malfunctioning components is a fantastic way to learn how to modify your guitar, regardless of what type of guitar you have.
 With the diagram as your guide, you can always return to the original setup if you start experimenting with values.

 Our resident electronics wizard came by his skills honestly — first as an apprentice in his father’s repair shop, later as a working musician and (most recently) as a sound designer for film.
 His passion for guitar led him to Humbucker Soup, where he continues to decode the wonders of wiring and the vicissitudes of voltage.
 Ed has never taken his guitar to a shop — he already knows how to fix it.